 Wimberley host a walking trail of lights, but before you go, stop at the Wimberley Pie Co. just outside of downtown Wimberley.

-New Braunfels, another of our favorite towns, has activities all month long, although I’ll be honest and tell you that we’ve made the over 3 hour trip to Gruene from DFW just to eat at the Gristmill and watch the river flow by!
-Click HERE to visit their website.
+New Braunfels, another of our favorite towns, has activities all month long, although I’ll be honest and tell you that we’ve made the over 3-hour trip to Gruene from DFW just to eat at the Gristmill and watch the river flow by!
+Historic Gruene offers great holiday markets and you’re sure to find the perfect gifts for whoever is on your list at the Gruene General Store!
 Santa’s Ranch is a fun drive thru light display!

 Have a VERY MERRY Christmas, and please check back often as I’ll be updating our list all month long!